I am Tom Glindon and I am an Osteopath. I treat a wide range of conditions in patients of all ages.

 Why did you become an Osteopath?

 I wanted be in a career in which I could help people.
 After looking at different options I stumbled across Osteopathy.
 The holistic approach and scope for variation in practice instantly had me sold.
-Being a big lover of sports, the direction in which Osteopathy was moving was also a big draw, particularly the recent involvement of the profession at the London 2012 Olympics.
+Being a big lover of sports, the direction in which Osteopathy was moving was also a big draw, particularly the growing need for quality rehabilitation as treatment in individuals.

 What makes your job worthwhile?